 Pam has been juried into many local, state and national exhibitions.
 She is a member of Plein Air Artists of Colorado, The American Impressionist Society, Women Artists of the West and Garden Artists Plein Air Group.
 Pam has studied with Lorenzo Chavez, Skip Whitcomb, Kathy Anderson, Jill Carver, Peggi Kroll-Roberts, Michael Klein, Natalie Italiano, Carol Marine, Studio Incamminati, Martha Mans and Nelson Shanks.

-the most prestigious shows.
-She returned to her first love painting. wining several First in painting and best in Show awards.
-Suz was also featured in several national magazines as well as one woman and small group shows.
+She has been involved in all aspects of the art world. a gallery owner, teacher, artist, judge and juror.
+Suz was also featured in national magazines as well as solo and group shows.
 In addition her work is in several private and corporate collections.

 William Cummins - Bill Cummins has been interested in art since he was 10 years old.
 At this young age, he wanted to be a comic strip artist and cartoonist.
 Bill spent his last tow years of high school at the High School of Industrial Art, where he graduated at the head of his class.
 After serving three years in the Army due to drafts in 1948, Bill discovered his passion and ambition had morphed to fine art.
 During his military service, his eyes were opened to the work of Rembrandt, Matisse, Van Gogh and impressionists.
 He spent the next several years learning and understanding these renowned fine artists and eventually began teaching himself with frequent visits to museums like Guggenheim and MOMA.
 Bill has exhibited throughout New York City, and throughout our area since arriving in Colorado Springs.
 He is in the permanent collection at The Colorado Springs Fine Arts Center.